andredesousa/webdriverio-selenium-grid/README.md

 - Cross-platform testing
 - Load balancing

-[Docker Compose](https://docs.docker.com/compose/) is the simplest way to start a Grid.
-Use the resource provided to start your Selenium Grid.
+This project provides a resource to start your Selenium Grid.
 To deploy Selenium Grid on [Docker Swarm](https://docs.docker.com/engine/swarm/) use `docker stack deploy -c docker-compose.yml grid`.
 Stop it with `docker stack rm grid`.
+Selenium project offers a Helm chart to deploy these Docker images to [Kubernetes](https://kubernetes.io/).
+Read more details at the Helm [readme](https://github.com/SeleniumHQ/docker-selenium/blob/trunk/chart/selenium-grid/README.md).

+Support for mobile browsers is provided via [Appium](https://appium.io/).
+Appium is an open-source tool for automating native, mobile web, and hybrid applications on iOS mobile, Android mobile, and Windows desktop platforms.

 ## Available npm scripts